ravikiranrao/MTCLAR-FSL/README.md

 SOTA with a support-set $\approx$ 6% the size of the video dataset.

 ## Requirements
-This code was tested on Python 3.8.13, PyTorch 1.13, and CUDA 11.3.
+This code was tested on Python 3.8.13, PyTorch 1.13 (dev), and CUDA 11.3.
 It is recommended to use a virtual environment to install the dependencies.
 To install the dependencies, run the following command:

 ```bash